vEnhance/1802/src/gcd.typ

 #typesig[
   The curl takes in only a 3D vector field.
-  The curl at each point is a 3D vector (i.e. is a 3D vector field).
+  The curl at each point is a 3D vector
+  (i.e. the curl of a 3D vector field is itself a 3D vector field).
 ]

 #tip(title: [Tip: How to memorize curl])[